 While you can make big money in the Amazon Affiliate program, you can also lose money.
 Competition is fierce.

 “One of the biggest mistakes you can make in deciding to participate in the Amazon Affiliate Program is not taking time to learn everything you can about the business.”

 Starting out is slow.
-Plus, if you think shipping in and around the U.S. is tricky, wait until you see the pitfalls of importing product for the Amazon Affiliate program or FBA, which might just as well stand for “Fundamentally Bewildering Activity.”
+Plus, if you think shipping in and around the U.S. is tricky, wait until you see the pitfalls of importing products for the Amazon Affiliate program or FBA, which might just as well stand for “Fundamentally Bewildering Activity.”
 Why?

-3 Ways to Avoid Going Broke.
+3 Ways to Avoid Going Broke with Amazon FBA.